 The world of business is more competitive than ever before, which means companies have to find new ways to stay agile and relevant.
 Organisations are quickly learning that the thing that separates the best of the best from the rest is the people they employ.
 HR is at the heart of this transformation, and the industry is rising to the challenge.
-The Australian Human Resources Institute has introduced a certification framework aimed at establishing professional standards and giving HR a seat at the table.
+The Australian HR Institute has introduced a certification framework aimed at establishing professional standards and giving HR a seat at the table.

-HR professionals can pursue one of two pathways to certification: the APC, which is a four-unit study program; and the Senior Pathway, where highly experienced HR practitioners can submit a case study and undertake an interview with the National Certification Council.
+HR professionals can pursue one of two pathways to certification: the APC, which is a four-unit study program; and the Senior Leaders Pathway, where highly experienced HR practitioners can submit a case study and undertake an interview with the National Certification Council.

 Here, the first cohort of certified HR practitioners talks about their experience and what certification means to them – and the profession.